ElrohirGT/CHAD/server/README.md

 each thread only needs to lock the chat it want's to append a chat to, instead of the complete list of all chats.

+## Shortcuts

+Reading a 1000+ lines code file can be exhausting, here's some shortcuts to some highlights of the code!

 ### Creation of a connection with all it's information:

-Here's a shortcut to the piece of code that handles the creation of a new client connection on our server.

 https://github.com/ElrohirGT/CHAD/blob/ee96684fbf7053ebf8babd5d78dd1bfe2349e67e/server/src/main.c#L906